ahuber33/BREMCANNON_Simulation/ANALYSE_Config_15IP/README.md

     - PSL/mm² IP2
     - ...

+- An uncertainty of 10% is applied for the Data !!!!

 - From this IP spectrum, the code will try to reconstruct an incident spectrum
     - from ML reconstruction
         - Gaussian Process trained with ONLY Exponentials (31)